-This report is submitted in accordance with sections 107 and 502 of the Foreign Intelligence Surveillance Act of 1978 (the "Act"), as amended, 50 U.S.C. § 1801 et seq., and section 118 of USA PATRIOT Improvement and Reauthorization Act of 2005, as amended.
-This report provides information regarding: (1) all final, filed applications made by the Government during calendar year 2019 for authority to conduct electronic surveillance and/or physical search for foreign intelligence purposes under the Act; (2) all final, filed applications made by the Government during calendar year 2019 for access to certain business records (including the production of tangible things) for foreign intelligence purposes; and (3) certain requests made by the Federal Bureau of Investigation (FBI) pursuant to National Security Letter authorities.
+This report is submitted in accordance with sections 107 and 502 of the Foreign Intelligence Surveillance Act of 1978 (the Act), as amended, 50 U.S.C. § 1801 et seq., and section 118 of USA PATRIOT Improvement and Reauthorization Act of 2005, as amended.
+This report provides information regarding: (1) all final, filed applications made by the Government during calendar year 2021 for authority to conduct electronic surveillance and/or physical search for foreign intelligence purposes under the Act; (2) all final, filed applications made by the Government during calendar year 2021 for access to certain business records (including the production of tangible things) for foreign intelligence purposes; and (3) certain requests made by the Federal Bureau of Investigation (FBI) pursuant to national security letter authorities.

-In addition to reporting statistics based on the number of final, filed applications this report also includes statistics published by the Director of the Administrative Office of the United States Courts (AOUSC).
+In addition to reporting statistics based on the number of final, filed applications, this report also includes statistics published by the Director of the Administrative Office of the United States Courts (AOUSC).
 The AOUSC reports the number of proposed applications rather than the number of final, filed applications.
-Rule 9(a) of the Foreign Intelligence Surveillance Court Rules of Procedure requires the Government to submit proposed applications at least seven days before the Government seeks to have a matter entertained by the Foreign Intelligence Surveillance Court (FISC or Court).
+Rule 9(a) of the Foreign Intelligence Surveillance Court Rules of Procedure requires the Government to submit proposed applications at least seven days before the Government seeks to have a matter entertained by the Foreign Intelligence Surveillance Court (hereinafter "FISC").
 Modifications or withdrawals of applications may occur between the filing of a proposed application and the filing of a final application for a variety of reasons, including the Government modifying a proposed application in response to questions or concerns raised by the Court.
 The statistics prepared by the AOUSC, which use the number of proposed applications rather than final, filed applications as their baseline, reflect this robust interaction between the Government and the Court, and thus are included herein to provide important additional context.
 The AOUSC Director's full report is available on the AOUSC website.

-Applications Made to the Foreign Intelligence Surveillance Court During Calendar Year 2019 (section 107 of the Act, 50 U.S.C. § 1807)
+Applications Made to the Foreign Intelligence Surveillance Court During Calendar Year 2021 (section 107 of the Act, 50 U.S.C. § 1807)

-During calendar year 2019, the Government filed 848 final applications to the FISC for authority to conduct electronic surveillance and/or physical searches for foreign intelligence purposes.
-The 848 applications include applications made solely for electronic surveillance, applications made solely for physical search, and combined applications requesting authority for electronic surveillance and physical search.
-Of the 848 applications filed requesting authority to conduct electronic surveillance and/or physical search, the FISC denied one final, filed application requesting physical search only.
+During calendar year 2021, the Government filed 388 final applications with the FISC for authority to conduct electronic surveillance and/or physical searches for foreign intelligence purposes.
+The 388 applications include applications made solely for electronic surveillance, applications made solely for physical search, and combined applications requesting authority for electronic surveillance and physical search.

-Of the 848 final, filed applications, 832 applications included requests for authority to conduct electronic surveillance.
+Of the 388 final, filed applications, 368 applications included requests for authority to conduct electronic surveillance.
 None of the applications requesting authority to conduct electronic surveillance were withdrawn by the Government.
-The FISC did not deny any of these final, filed applications in whole or in part.
-The FISC made modifications to the proposed orders in 59 final, filed applications requesting authority to conduct electronic surveillance.
-Thus, the FISC approved collection activity in a total of 832 of the applications that included requests for authority to conduct electronic surveillance.
+The FISC did not deny any of these final, filed applications in whole, or in part.
+Thus, the FISC approved collection activity in a total of 368 of the applications that included requests for authority to conduct electronic surveillance.
+The FISC made modifications to the proposed orders in 47 final, filed applications requesting authority to conduct electronic surveillance.

-The AOUSC, applying the methodology outlined above, has reported that the FISC received 863 proposed applications in 2019 for authority to conduct electronic surveillance and/or physical searches for foreign intelligence purposes.
-The AOUSC reported that 586 proposed orders were granted as filed, 224 proposed orders were granted as modified, 37 proposed applications were granted in part and denied in part, and 16 proposed applications were denied in full.
+The AOUSC, applying the methodology outlined above, has reported that the FISC received 391 proposed applications in 2021 for authority to conduct electronic surveillance and/or physical searches for foreign intelligence purposes.
+The AOUSC reported that 271 proposed orders were granted, 97 proposed orders were modified, 20 proposed orders were denied in part, and three proposed applications were denied in full.
 As noted above, the AOUSC statistics include modifications made to proposed orders between the filing of the proposed application and the final application, as well as proposed applications withdrawn by the Government in full or in part after being advised that the Court would not grant the proposed application as initially submitted by the Government.